firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-09-light-and-death-on-the-indian-battle-station.md

 The door opened.
 Instead of the radiant Goddess and her owl, there was a fierce blue-faced God with flaming hair.
 Two four-eyed dogs followed him.
 We dropped to the floor in obeisance.
 It’s never a good idea to disrespect Yama, Lord Death.

 Mom recovered first.
 He was her illusion, after all—or was he?
-Following her cue, we got to our feet looking carefully deferential.
+Following her cue, we got to our feet, looking carefully deferential.

 "Honored Lord Yama," she said.
 "You have come on Sri Lakshmi’s day."